benwilcock/systems-techdocs/tanzu-developer-portal-system/docs/get-started.md

 # Getting Started With VMware® Tanzu Developer Portal™

-The VMware® Tanzu Developer Portal™ provides your teams with a one place where they can create, document, observe, and manage the enterprise applications they care for.
+The VMware® Tanzu Developer Portal™ provides your teams with a single place where they can create, document, observe, and manage the enterprise applications they care for.
 Here are some quick tips to get you started with the VMware® Tanzu Developer Portal™.

 !!! info "Navigating Around VMware® Tanzu Developer Portal™"
     Over on the left there is a vertical side panel of icons where you can navigate around the different features of the VMware® Tanzu Developer Portal™.
 This panel can be expanded or contracted by clicking on the chevrons at the top.